Timthreetwelve/WUView/WUView/ReadMe.txt

 Material Dark, Darker and System themes.
 You can select the accent color and you can choose from seven size options for the app.
 You can choose from three options for row spacing in the grid.
 You can also control the visibility of the Details pane and to show or hide updated that match items on the exclude list.
+You can choose to have updates with the current date shown in bold.
 There are also options to have WUView stay on top of other windows and you can control the detail level of the log file.

 About Page